sorskoot/sorskoot-website/content/devlogs/Other/GameDevtv-Jam2024.md

 ## Conclusion

 Participating in the GameDev.TV game jam was a short, but exciting journey, pushing my boundaries of creativity and technical skill in WebXR game design and development.
-Stay tuned for more on this...
+Stay tuned for more on this...In the meantime, you can play this game here => [Last Stand!](https://sorskoot.itch.io/last-stand)

 Happy Coding! 🚀